seattlechem/snakes-cafe/test_plan.md

 Test if menu_item entered by user is in menu_item.
-The function to be tested is "ordering".
+The functions to be tested are:
+    menu_welcome
+    menu_items
+    ordering
+    sub_total
+    print_receipts